 - Seville (3 nights): 4-star Hotel Inglaterra situated 250 metres from the Cathedral, overlooking the Plaza Nueva.
-As Seville's most prestigious establishment in the late 19th and early 20th centuries, it received visits from illustrious people of the time, including King Alfonso XIII, Queen Elizabeth of Belgium and the Prince of Wales. www.hotelinglaterra.es - Córdoba (2 nights): 4-star Hotel Las Casas de la Judería ideally located on the edge of Córdoba's historic Judería (Jewish Quarter) and just 200 metres from Cordoba's Mosque-Cathedral, the hotel occupies five beautifully converted ancient noble houses set around a series of Renaissance and Mudéjar-style patios with trickling fountains. www.lascasasdelajuderiadecordoba.com - Ronda (1 night): 4-star Parador de Ronda housed in the former 18th-century city hall, located in the historical centre, alongside the Tagus River, next to the Puente Nuevo and the bullring.
-Ernest Hemingway lived and wrote here.
-His famous novel, For Whom the Bell Tolls, tells of the atrocities committed here during the Spanish civil war. www.parador.es - Málaga (1 night): 4-star Hotel Molina Lario recently renovated hotel housed in two refurbished 19th century buildings and retaining their original façade, located in the centre of Málaga opposite the Cathedral and just a short distance from the port, the Picasso Museum and the city's pedestrian district. www.hotelmolinalario.com - Granada (3 nights): 4-star Hotel NH Collection Granada Victoria renovated charming hotel in a central historic building close to the Cathedral and Alhambra Palace. www.nh-hotels.com/hotel - Toledo (2 nights): 4-star San Juan de los Reyes Hotel located in the famous Jewish quarter, within easy walking distance of the town's historic monuments. www.hotelsanjuandelosreyes.com/en - Jarandilla de la Vera (2 nights): 4-star Parador de Jarandilla de la Vera housed in a 14th-century palace/castle in the countryside of Western Spain (Extremadura).
-The hotel retains many historic features including Gothic galleries, a fireplace specially built for Emperor Charles V, and an ancient garden featuring a fountain famous for its fortune properties. www.parador.es - Segovia (2 nights): 4-star Hotel Real Segovia newly renovated hotel located on a pedestrian street just a short walk from the Roman aqueduct and Segovia's Cathedral. www.hotelrealsegovia.com - Madrid (3 nights): 5-star Hotel NH Collection Madrid Paseo del Prado ideally situated just across the street from the Prado, and a short walk from the Reina Sofia and Thyssen museums. www.nh-collection.com
+As Seville's most prestigious establishment in the late 19th and early 20th centuries, it received visits from illustrious people of the time, including King Alfonso XIII, Queen Elizabeth of Belgium and the Prince of Wales. - Córdoba (2 nights): 4-star Hotel Las Casas de la Judería ideally located on the edge of Córdoba's historic Judería (Jewish Quarter) and just 200 metres from Cordoba's Mosque-Cathedral, the hotel occupies five beautifully converted ancient noble houses set around a series of Renaissance and Mudéjar-style patios with trickling fountains. - Ronda (1 night): 4-star Parador de Ronda housed in the former 18th-century city hall, located next to the Puente Nuevo and the bullring.
+Ernest Hemingway lived and wrote here. - Málaga (1 night): 4-star Hotel Molina Lario housed in two refurbished 19th century buildings; and located opposite the Cathedral and a short distance from the port and the Picasso Museum. - Granada (3 nights): 4-star Hotel NH Collection Granada Victoria charming hotel in a historic building close to the Cathedral and Alhambra Palace. - Toledo (2 nights): 4-star San Juan de los Reyes Hotel located in the famous Jewish quarter, within easy walking distance of the town's historic monuments. - Jarandilla de la Vera (2 nights): 4-star Parador de Jarandilla de la Vera housed in a 14th-century palace/castle in the countryside of Western Spain (Extremadura).
+The hotel retains many historic features including Gothic galleries, a fireplace specially built for Emperor Charles V, and an ancient garden featuring a fountain famous for its fortune properties. - Segovia (2 nights): 4-star Hotel Real Segovia located on a pedestrian street, a short walk from the Roman aqueduct and cathedral. www.hotelrealsegovia.com - Madrid (3 nights): 4-star Hotel Innside Madrid Gran Via ideally situated in the centre of Madrid, and a short walk to Plaza Mayor, Puerta del Sol and the Royal Palace.